Vilijan/NFTMarketplace/README.md

 - `buy()` - a user buys the NFT that is on the sell offer.
 - `stop_sell_offer()` - ends the current selling offer for the NFT.

-# Step 2: Implementation of the Stateful Smart Contract
+# 2. Implementation of the Stateful Smart Contract

 The next step for us is to create a concrete class `NFTMarketplaceASC1` that implements the `NFTMarketplaceInterace`.
 This class will hold all of the PyTeal logic for the stateful smart contract.
 In this section, I will explain every code block of the `NFTMarketplaceASC1` smart contract.